This is a comprehensive list of the best programming languages you can learn in 2023 with potential salary, market

 Average NoSQL Developer Salary: $105,000

 Languages might change, but database requirements will never see a shift.
-Enterprises are reliant on SQL and database technologies like MySQL, Microsoft SQL Server are widely in use.
+Enterprises are reliant on SQL and database technologies like MySQL, and Microsoft SQL Server are widely in use.
 And since the demand is always high, there is no doubt that the salaries for database professionals are high.

 Average SQL Developer Salary: $92,000

 C is the mother of all programming languages and the craze for learning this language is constantly hiking.
 The cause?
 Well, it still promises amazing salaries and is still considered the first ladder to learning to program.

-C is used for writing operating systems and inventory of other languages like UNIX, Perl, PHP, Ruby.
+C is used for writing operating systems and inventory of other languages like UNIX, Perl, PHP, and Ruby.
 C is strongly preferred in applications where performance matters.
 Where high-level languages can slow down the performance, C works smoothly.

 Who Should Learn C?

-For everyone, who is willing to get into hardware coding or embedded system, there is no better choice than C. C finds major applications in Open source Application software, system programming, optimization techniques, networking, evaluating mathematical equations, designing compilers, databases, spreadsheets, computer, and mobile games, etc.
+For everyone, who is willing to get into hardware coding or embedded systems, there is no better choice than C. C finds major applications in Open source Application software, system programming, optimization techniques, networking, evaluating mathematical equations, designing compilers, databases, spreadsheets, computer, and mobile games, etc.

-It is a statistically-typed language and takes less time to execute rather than dynamically typed languages.
-C++ developed programs execute faster than Java code.
+It is a statistically typed language and takes less time to execute than dynamically typed languages.
+C++-developed programs execute faster than Java code.

-It is widely used in developing graphical applications like mobile games, solving mathematical equations, designing operating systems like window XP, apple operating system, Indexing, Internet browser like Mozilla Firefox, Adobe system, Photoshop, database design, Google applications like chrome.
+It is widely used in developing graphical applications like mobile games, solving mathematical equations, designing operating systems like Windows XP and Apple operating systems, Indexing, Internet browsers like Mozilla Firefox, Adobe system, and Photoshop, database design, and Google applications like Chrome.

 Who Should Learn C++?

 C++ is a highly scalable and user-friendly language.
-It would be a great choice for beginners to learn it as it is very much similar to C. And if complexity, back-end coding, application programming, and logic interest you, C++ can pay a decent amount of salary for sure.
+It would be a great choice for beginners to learn it as it is very similar to C. And if complexity, back-end coding, application programming, and logic interest you, C++ can pay a decent amount of salary for sure.

 Programming Language Trends as per the TIOBE index

 Overall Python has taken first place in 2023.

 As in the smartphone world, there is no clear winner in the programming languages world as well.
 If there was ever a war among programming languages, it would be a damp squib.